 “A cryptocurrency (or crypto currency) is a digital asset designed to work as a medium of exchange that uses strong cryptography to secure financial transactions, control the creation of additional units, and verify the transfer of assets.
 Cryptocurrencies use decentralized control as opposed to centralized digital currency and central banking systems”. ~Wikipedia

-Bitcoin is the first cryptocurrency to be created and it enjoys that first-mover advantage as it is the major and most valued and community-supported cryptocurrency in the market.
+Bitcoin is the first cryptocurrency to be created, and it enjoys that first-mover advantage as it is the market’s primary and most valued and community-supported cryptocurrency.

-According to the founder, Satoshi Nakamoto Bitcoin is peer-to-peer electronic cash that allows online payments to be sent directly from one person to another without going through a financial institution such as banks.
+According to the founder, Satoshi Nakamoto, Bitcoin is peer-to-peer electronic cash that allows online payments to be sent directly from one person to another without going through a financial institution such as a bank.

-More so the current financial system is inefficient for the modern-day need of man.
+More so, the current financial system is inefficient for the modern-day needs of man.

-With cryptocurrency, billions of dollars worth of value can be moved at a cost less than 1 dollar and will be delivered to the receiving party in less than a minute.
+With cryptocurrency, billions of dollars worth of value can be moved at less than 1 dollar and delivered to the receiving party in less than a minute.

 What’s more, there’s nobody to question where and how the hell you move your own money.

-No freezing of account due to “excess” transaction or any kind of bullshit banks tell you regarding your own money.
+No account freezing due to “excess” transactions or any bullshit banks tell you regarding your money.

 Also: